 Outside the kitchens, a joyous melody boosts my hearing.
 This comes from a wooden flute that someone in the middle of the yard is playing with talent.

-Tonight, the buildings are illuminated heavily and fortunately so, because due to the darkness of the night, we could not have enjoyed the beautiful sight.
+Tonight, the buildings are illuminated heavily and fortunately so, because due to the darkness of the night, I could not have enjoyed the beautiful sight.